chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/pytorch/index.md

 In the current version of the image, you may see the following message: `UserWarning: Attempt to open cnn_infer failed: handle=0 error` during model training.
 This is only a warning and can safely be ignored.

 The above command creates a new folder, `image_classification`, and changes the working directory to that folder.
 It then uses `curl` to download the training script and training and validation images from GitHub as a tar file and extracts the files.
-A container based on the pytorch-cuda12 image is then created and the script and data are shared between host and container in a volume.
+A container based on the `pytorch` image is then created and the script and data are shared between host and container in a volume.
 The model is trained using the provided script and data, and the resulting model is saved to the volume.

 Training should take 1-3 minutes in a GPU-equipped environment, and 20-30 minutes in a CPU-only environment.
 Once the command completes, you can check your current working directory for a trained model as a `.pt` file: